rafaelpaniago1/SML-subset-Python-Interpreter/README.md

-Yes, that's an excellent description for your repository.
-It's concise, informative, and gives visitors a clear understanding of what the project is and how it works.

-Here is a slightly refined version you can use directly.
-I've added a section for the project's background to give it more context and a call to action at the end.

-Project Description

 A Python-based Interpreter for a Subset of Standard ML 💻

 This repository hosts a simple interpreter for a subset of the Standard ML (SML) programming language, built from scratch in Python.
 The project serves as a practical demonstration of core compiler design principles, including lexical analysis, parsing, and semantic evaluation.